br3ndonland/br3ndonland.github.io-jekyll/README.md

     - All content rendered on all three devices.
 * Viewport `meta` tag included in HTML
 * Responsive Images
+    - `img-thumbnail` Bootstrap class used for responsive portfolio thumbnail images.

 Additional responsive features: